hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 That‚Äôs why I prefer custom functions for XML structure access.

-[10:06:51](#VxcAYqmyJt8szWzQylHKShbeqWMKgmRfUuyQDlrK1Vo) <hiiamboris (NOT THIS ONE)>: but then those function names will have to be repeated Ì†ΩÌ∏É
+[10:06:51](#VxcAYqmyJt8szWzQylHKShbeqWMKgmRfUuyQDlrK1Vo) <hiiamboris (NOT THIS ONE)>: but then those function names will have to be repeated üòÉ

 [18:10:26](#yOJvAYPV1ODK9Nx2I_FJYoM24bWkAFj9StZaPwlCd8o) <greggirwin (Gregg Irwin)>:
 Using strings and not copying them will either be a recipe for disaster or a brilliant feature.
 I can't say which.
 The fact that the behavior will change entirely when saved/loaded leans toward disaster.
 The idea that you could do simple field renaming by changing one instance leans toward clever feature.
 Taking steps to avoid disaster is always good though.